You’ll Circle The City For The Top Things To Do in Vienna, Austria!

 That said, if you do end up staying a little further out, the metro system is great for bringing you back in.
 You can also walk – the areas surrounding the city are full of interesting shops and things to see.
 If you are looking for a hotel in Vienna, you can get started looking for hotel deals in Vienna here.

 As for where we have stayed: Since we went on a day trip to Vienna, we didn’t say over.
 However, when Eric was there he stayed in a great hostel called Wombat’s Naschmarkt which was close to, unsurprisingly, the Naschmarkt.
 Wombat’s is a trusted hostel chain so he knew what he and his buddy could expect.
+It even made our huge list of our favourite hostels all across Europe.

 Top Things To Do In Vienna, Austria